sxs-collaboration/spectre/docs/DevGuide/Parallelization.md

    there are no iterable actions in a phase then a `PhaseAction` need not be specified for that phase.
 However, at least one `PhaseAction`, even it if is empty, must be specified.
-4. `using options` is set to a (possibly empty) `tmpl::list` of the option structs.
-The options are read in from the input file specified in the main `Metavariables` struct.
-After being read in they are passed to the `initialize` function of the parallel component, which is described below.
-   These options are typically only used during initialization.
-5. `using add_options_to_databox` is set to a struct that contains a static `apply` function taking arguments `(db::DataBox<DbTagsList>&&, options...)` where the `options...` are the arguments read from the input file using the `options` type alias.
-Typically the `add_options_to_databox` will insert the options into the `DataBox` for use during initialization.
-The `add_options_to_databox` struct must also contain a type list named `simple_tags` which contains a list of all the tags that the `apply` function will add to the DataBox.
-No compute tags may be added at this stage.
-A reasonable location for this struct is inside the action that will do the initialization.
-Two reasonable defaults are provided, `Parallel::AddNoOptionsToDataBox` and `Parallel::ForwardAllOptionsToDataBox`.
+4. `using initialization_tags` which is a `tmpl::list` of all the tags that will be inserted into the initial `DataBox` of each component.
+   These tags are db::SimpleTag%s that have have a `using option_tags` type alias and a static function `create_from_options` (see the example below).
+This list can usually be constructed from the initialization actions of the component (i.e. the list of actions in the `PhaseAction` list for the `Initialization` phase) using the helper function `Parallel::get_initialization_tags` (see the examples of components below).
+Each initialization action may specify a type alias `using initialization_tags` which are a `tmpl::list` of tags that will be fetched from the DataBox by the action.
+All `initialization_tags` are removed from the DataBox of the component at the end of the `Initialization` phase.
-6. `using const_global_cache_tag_list` is set to a `tmpl::list` of OptionTags that are required by the parallel component.
+5. `using const_global_cache_tag_list` is set to a `tmpl::list` of OptionTags that are required by the parallel component.
 This is usually obtained from the `phase_dependent_action_list` using the `Parallel::get_const_global_cache_tags` metafunction.
 These options lead to